Life is full of surprises. Some are good, some are bad, and inevitably some are financial.

 - The refrigerator (finally) stopped working.

 - Is that a water stain on your ceiling?
-Looks like your leaking roof leaking needs repaired.
+Looks like your leaking roof leaking needs to be repaired.

 - Your vehicle needs a new transmission.